 Instead of asking this hard-to-answer question, consider asking a slightly different one: What is the best protein powder for you?

-The best protein powder for you is the one that tastes the best, gives you the grams of protein you're looking for, and helps you reach the goals you've set for yourself.
-Your goal might be to just add some extra protein to your diet, to bulk up and add muscle mass and strength, or to lose weight.
-Some protein powders are made with fast-digesting protein for use right after a workout; others use slow-digesting protein to give your body the nutrients it needs while you sleep.
+The best is the one that tastes the best, gives you the amount you're looking for, and helps you reach the goals you've set for yourself.
+Your goal might be to just add some extra dietary protein to your diet, to bulk up and add mass and strength, or to lose weight.
+Some products are made with fast-digesting protein for use right after a workout; others use slow-digesting casein to give your body the nutrients it needs while you sleep.

-Finding the right protein powder is a matter of choosing the kind of protein you want—whey, casein, a blend, or plant-based—the flavors you enjoy the most, the right consistency, and the right price.
+Finding the right protein supplement is a matter of what you want—whey, casein, a blend, or plant-based—the flavors you enjoy the most, the right consistency, and the right price.

 Can Protein Powder Help You Build Muscle?

-Jim Stoppani, Ph.D., the owner and founder of JYM Supplement Science, says that whey protein powder is as close as it gets to a "required supplement" for anyone looking to build muscle, gain a performance edge, support weight loss, or enhance overall health and wellness.
+Jim Stoppani, Ph.D., a researcher and the owner and founder of JYM Supplement Science, says that whey powder is as close as it gets to a "required supplement" for anyone looking to build muscle, gain a performance edge, support weight loss, or enhance overall health and wellness.

 Whey is so good for muscle-building because of its rapid rate of digestion.
-Whey is the fastest-digesting protein powder available, and once you consume it, its amino acids rapidly break down and are absorbed into the bloodstream.
-Your blood then carries these amino acids to muscle tissue, where they can quickly initiate protein synthesis.
+Whey is the fastest-digesting protein powder, and once you consume it, its amino acids rapidly break down and are absorbed into the bloodstream.
+Your blood then carries these amino acids to tissue, where they can quickly initiate protein synthesis.

 Whey also boosts protein synthesis because it's an extremely rich source of BCAAs, the branched-chain amino acids leucine, isoleucine, and valine.
 Research suggests that the leucine in whey acts much like the key to your car, turning on the powerful engine of protein synthesis.